city96/CityClassifiers/README.md

 These are models that predict whether a concept is present in an image.
 The performance on high resolution images isn't very good, especially when detecting subtle image effects such as noise.
 This is due to CLIP using a fairly low resolution (336x336/224x224).

 To combat this, tiling is used at inference time.
-The input image is first downscaled to 1536 (shortest edge - See `TF.functional.resize`), then 5 separate 512x512 areas are selected (4 corners + center - See `TF.functional.five_crop`).
+The input image is first downscaled to 1536 (shortest edge - See `TF.functional.resize`), then 5 separate areas are selected (double the res of the CLIP preprocessor.
+4 corners + center - See `TF.functional.five_crop`).
 This helps as the downscale factor isn't nearly as drastic as passing the entire image to CLIP.
 As a bonus, it also avoids the issues with odd aspect ratios requiring cropping or letterboxing to work.

 ![Tiling](https://github.com/city96/CityClassifiers/assets/125218114/66a30048-93ce-4c00-befc-0d986c84ec9f)